 Stockholders should carefully consider the following risk factors, together with all of the other information included in this prospectus.
 Janus may face additional risks and uncertainties that are not presently known to us, or that we currently deem immaterial.
 The following discussion should be read in conjunction with the financial statements and notes to the financial statements included elsewhere in this prospectus and in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The occurrence of one or more of the events or circumstances described in these risk factors, alone or in combination with other events or circumstances, may have a material adverse effect on Janus's business, reputation, revenue, financial condition, results of operations and future prospects, in which event the market price of Janus's securities could decline, and you could lose part or all of your investment.
 The risks and uncertainties described below are not intended to be exhaustive and are not the only ones that Janus faces.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair Janus's business operations.
 This prospectus also contains forward-looking statements that involve risks and uncertainties.
-Janus's actual results could differ materially from those anticipated in the forward-looking statements as a result of a number of factors, including the risks described below.
-See the section entitled "Cautionary Note Regarding Forward-Looking Statements."
+Janus's actual results could differ materially from those anticipated in the forward-looking Statements."